vtex/shoreline/styleguides/admin/documentation/deep-dive/system.md

 # Admin UI System

 > 🐋 This is a deep dive content.
-Is recommended for new developers within admin-ui or enthusiasts.
+Is recommended for new developers within admin-ui or advanced (low level) users.

 ```bash
 yarn add @vtex/admin-ui-system